splunk-soar-connectors/misp/README.md

 | https        | tcp                | 443  |

-### Configuration Variables
+### Configuration variables
-The below configuration variables are required for this Connector to operate.
-These variables are specified when configuring a MISP asset in SOAR.
+This table lists the configuration variables required to operate MISP.
+These variables are specified when configuring a MISP asset in Splunk SOAR.

 VARIABLE | REQUIRED | TYPE | DESCRIPTION
 -------- | -------- | ---- | -----------